tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-indexer.md

 }
 ```
 > [!NOTE]
 > The Indexer API supports the preview feature, `cache`, used for incremental processing of AI enrichment pipelines by caching skillset state.
 Preview features are not intended for production use.
 The REST API version 2019-05-06-Preview provides preview functionality.
-For more information, see [Incremental indexing](/azure/search/cognitive-search-incremental-indexing-conceptual).
+For more information about how to add this property to an indexer, see [Incremental indexing](/azure/search/cognitive-search-incremental-indexing-conceptual).

 <a name="dataSourceName"></a>